Tourism in the Republic of Ireland: Cork

 Situated on the southern coast of Ireland, Cork is the second biggest city in the country.
-Due to a population explosion in the 1800s, many of its most famous buildings are from this era.
-In this period two cathedrals were built, Cathedral of St Mary and St Anne and Saint Fin Barre's Cathedral.
+Due to a population explosion in the 19th century, many of its public buildings are from this era.
+In this period two cathedrals were built, the Cathedral of St Mary and St Anne and Saint Fin Barre's Cathedral.
 Another historic attraction from this time is Cork City Gaol which opened in 1824 and was redeveloped as a visitor centre in the 1990s.
-Cork's most famous building and the symbol of the city, The Church of St. Anne, is known for its clock tower dubbed "The Four Faced Liar" on account of all four of the clocks showing slightly different times.
-Cork Airport is located just outside the city and connects Cork to many other European cities, although many direct flight routes are only available in the summer.
+Cork's best known building and a symbol of the city, the Church of St. Anne in Shandon, is known for its clock tower dubbed the "four faced liar" on account of all four of the clocks showing slightly different times.
+Cork Airport is located just outside the city and connects Cork to several other European cities, although many direct flight routes are only available in the summer.